Tampa Bay is known for housing some of USA’s most extreme and fearsome (and awesome) thrill rides. Montu at Busch Gardens is no different.

 Coming back to the topic, one train has eight cars and each car has four seats across.
 This makes for a total of thirty-two lucky passengers for the Montu.

-Most people who rode the Montu praise how smooth the ride is.
 The credit goes to Bolliger and Mabillard of course.
 They simply don’t know how to get it wrong.

 But every coaster rider will always have different opinions in what is smooth to them.

 How Fast is Montu at Busch Gardens?

 Montu can reach speeds of up to 60 miles per hour!
 Not bad for a classic steel roller coaster.

 How Tall is Montu at Busch Gardens?

 Busch Gardens Montu roller coaster stands 150 feet tall with a drop of 128 feet which is still impressive today.

 Read about another Bolliger and Maillard roller coaster, SheiKra.

 Montu Roller Coaster Stats and Fun Fact at Busch Gardens